alecdotninja/the-windy-onion/README.md

 ## Configuration

 With the notable exception of key and login information, files which have been customized from their default are included in this repository.
-Of particular interest to other FreeBSD operators is probably [torrc](usr/local/etc/tor/torrc) and [sysctl.conf](etc/sysctl.conf).
+Of particular interest to other FreeBSD operators is probably [torrc](overlay/usr/local/etc/tor/torrc) and [sysctl.conf](overlay/etc/sysctl.conf).

 ## Deployment

+Run `script/deploy` to perform the deployment.

 Currently, all deployments must be performed manually by [me](https://keybase.io/alecdotninja); however, it should be possible to automate this process with [TravisCI](https://travis-ci.org).